 It is also worth mentioning here, that some of the offshore locations don't have Forex licensing at all.
-That is why some brokers open a MM-company in offshore, while opening the other one with the ECN/STP license in a certain regulated jurisdiction to gain more customer trust.
-In this scheme the offshore Market Maker company acts as liquidity provider.
-This allows a broker to display a license from respectable regulator, but actually to remain an offshore Market Maker with minimal costs.
+That is why some brokers open an MM-company in offshore, while opening the other one with the ECN/STP license in a certain regulated jurisdiction to gain more customer trust.
+In this scheme, the offshore Market Maker company acts as liquidity provider.
+This allows a broker to display a license from a respectable regulator, but actually to remain an offshore Market Maker with minimal costs.

 Many brokers mix these models and pass only part of the clients orders to an A-book execution, the other part of clients is processed by B-book scheme.
 Here the scheme may also vary: some brokers choose whom to pass to liquidity pool themselves and this happens unnoticeable to the client; others offer separate ECN/STP accounts with a guaranteed transmission of orders to the interbank market.